Are Enrichment Classes Worth It? A Data-Driven Look

 - YouTube tutorials for art and music basics (free)

-- Community centre programmes (50-70% cheaper than commercial enrichment)
+- Community centre programmes (50-70% cheaper)

 - Library programmes (free)

-- Parent-taught activities (your time, but no cost)
+- Parent-taught activities (your time, no cost)

 The Bottom Line